 STEP 1: CREATE A RESERVATION (USING THE SPANISH VERSION)

-- Choose the number of tickets you want then click “Paso 2” (Step 2) at the bottom.
-The number of tickets available is 190 (see the black box on the top left).
+- Click “Paso 2” (Step 2) at the bottom.
+The number of tickets available is 176 in this example (see the black box on the top left).

 STEP 2: ENTER YOUR PERSONAL INFORMATION